By Eleanor O'Connor – On

 As a result, facing slower project completions will expose construction companies to several legal vulnerabilities with suppliers and project owners.
 Also, keep in mind that some project owners may want to pause before moving forward with any work due to uncertainties surrounding the coronavirus outbreak and economy.

 It’s also important to note that much of the COVID-19 impacts will not be felt by the construction sector until next year, especially for the non-residential construction sector.
 Anirban Basu, a chief economist for the Associated Builders and Contractors, states that this is because “non-residential construction typically lags the overall economy by 12 to 18 months.”
+So far though, job losses have already been felt in restaurant, travel and leisure industry construction.

 How Does COVID-19 Put Construction Workers at Risk?